TVR: One-off specials: TVR One, Two, and Three (1949–1953)

 In 1949, TVR built its first original chassis.
-The Hotchkis-style rear suspension used the live axle from a Morris Eight, and the front suspension was of an independent trailing-arm design.
+The Hotchkiss-style rear suspension used the live axle from a Morris Eight, and the front suspension was of an independent trailing-arm design.
 The engine was a Ford 1,172 cc sidevalve from a 1936 van, tuned to 35 hp.
 Even before the car was bodied, it was crashed by the man hired to create the bodywork, Les Dale.
 After repairs, the body was styled and built from aluminium, and painted British racing green.
 Although neither Wilkinson nor Pickard found the finished bodywork to be very aesthetically appealing, it was functional, and the two men conducted the first successful test drive on the runway at Squires Gate aerodrome in 1949.
 Later that year, TVR Number One was sold to Wilkinson's cousin for £325.
 It was later crashed and salvaged for parts.

 TVR Number Two began with the same chassis design found on the first car, using the rear axle, springs, dampers, brakes, and steering from the Morris Eight, as well as the same sidevalve Ford engine.
 However, the front suspension design was changed to use wishbone control arms and a single transverse leaf spring.
 The bodywork was again constructed by Les Dale, and it was similar in appearance to the first car.
 An auto enthusiast local to Blackpool purchased the car for use in competition, although it was eventually registered for road use in 1952.
 Around this time, the car was refreshed: it received a new body style with a lower nose, and some different instrumentation and equipment (including a tachometer from a Supermarine Spitfire and Marchal headlamps from a Delage.)

 After the sale of the Number Two car, TVR began work on Number Three, which again used the same chassis and suspension design.
 Instead of the sidevalve Ford engine, it was fitted with the 1,200 cc 40 hp OHV four-cylinder engine from an Austin A40.
 This car was painted yellow, and in contrast to the rounded bodywork of the first and second cars, it was styled with a blunt nose and a squarish vertical panel as the grille.
 Driven by Wilkinson in a number of car club events (such as sprints and hillclimbs) in 1952 and 1953, the car was quick enough to earn several awards.
 It was during these club events that one David Hives was introduced to the TVR management, and he would become a key TVR employee a decade later.
 Hives helped set up the production line at Griffith Motors in Syosset, New York.